anyoptimization/pymoo/docs/source/interface/problem.md

 +++

 There exist a couple of different ways for defining an optimization problem in *pymoo*.
 In contrast to other optimization frameworks in Python, the preferred way is to define an **object**.
 However, a problem can also be defined by functions as shown [here](../problems/index.ipynb).
-Most algorithms in *pymoo* are population-based, which implies in each generation, not a single but multiple solutions are evaluated.
+Most algorithms in *pymoo* are population-based, which implies that in each generation, not a single but multiple solutions are evaluated.
 Thus, the problem implementation retrieves the set of solutions to provide the most flexibility to the end-user.
 This flexibility allows you to implement a custom parallelization and thus to use your hardware most efficiently.
 Three different ways of defining a problem are shown below:

 ```{raw-cell}
 :raw_mimetype: text/restructuredtext